nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete a specific patient in the list.
-2. Bob deletes the patient.
+2. DocBob deletes the patient.

-      Use case ends.
+      `Use case ends.`

 **Extensions**